tbarker/5X-Crypto-Security-Guide/README.md

 ![Peace](images/peace.jpg)

 It is written for tech-literate crypto holders who have mostly normal lives, a family, relatives, etc. Someone who got involved in a TGE, or got lucky on Kraken a few times, and isn't ready to cash out yet.
+The crypto mass affluent 🙂

 We're only trying to cover your "treasury".
 The funds you don't trade, and access every other month or so.